Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 6 - Docker/Lv 6.3 Langflow deploy your flow with docker.md

 ---

-**Checkpoint**
+**Checkpoint A**

-You will not be able to persist any changes in the dockerized Langflow:
+You will not be able to make changes to any json flows at your folder path
 Renaming:
 ![[Pasted image 20250212021341.png]]
 To: